 Research opportunities can provide valuable experiences for medical students by enhancing what students are learning in the classroom, helping them become more well-rounded physicians, and opening doors for residencies and future career opportunities.
 It also gives them opportunities to begin contributing to advances in science and medicine at the earliest stages of their careers.

-Our clinical and science faculty are engaged in an array of publicly and privately funded research projects.
-Last year, CMSRU faculty received nearly $10 million in research funding and published 433 scholarly research articles.
+Our clinical and biomedical science faculty are engaged in an array of publicly and privately funded research projects.
+In the past academic year, CMSRU faculty received nearly $4 million in research funding and published 349 scholarly research articles.
 Our faculty members are committed to mentoring medical students with specific research interests and providing opportunities for involvement in important scientific and medical research.

-At CMSRU, we offer a robust Student Summer Research Program with opportunities for students to choose clinical or laboratory projects.
+At CMSRU, we offer a robust Student Summer Research Program with opportunities for students to choose clinical or laboratory based projects.
 Students interested in particular fields of study are matched with relevant projects and mentors.
 Positions are made available by the Associate Dean of Research in winter to begin work the following summer.
-These opportunities are offered by researchers at CMSRU, Cooper University Hospital, and Rowan University.
+These opportunities are offered by researchers at CMSRU, Cooper University Hospital, and the various sister colleges within Rowan University.
 Examples include determining specific cells involved in healing the body, evaluating the effects of different drugs on the neurological system, testing the efficacy of new drugs in cutting short the progression of diseases, and more.
-Many CMSRU students have gone on to present their findings at national conferences and others have been published in leading journals such as the Open AIDS Journal, Austin Journal of Radiation Oncology and Cancer, and Resuscitation.
+Many CMSRU students have gone on to present their findings at national conferences and others have been published in leading journals.

 Students can further research interests by applying for grant funding through many external organizations.
 Research can be performed at CMSRU or a host institution depending on specifications of the selection committee.
 Grant stipends can cover 8-12 weeks of research for a summer project or can extend over the course of a year in cases where students embark on a "research year" during medical school.